A coordination-free, convergent, and safe replicated tree: Sequential specification of a tree

 Remove receives as argument a node $n$ to be deleted.
 Its effector removes node $n$ from the set of nodes.
-The postcondition of the remove operation indicates this effect: \begin{small}
+The postcondition of remove indicates this effect: \end{description} {\begin{small}

-\end{small} Similarly to add, we list the predicates needed to preserve each clause of the invariant in \Cref{tab:wpcalculus}.
-The remove operation can be specified as follows: \begin{small}
+\end{small}} Similarly to add, we list the predicates needed to preserve each clause of the invariant in \Cref{tab:wpcalculus}.
+In the case of the remove operation, we need to ensure that $n$ is not the root, and $n$ is a leaf node, i.e., there are no child nodes for $n$.
+The remove can be specified as follows: {\begin{small}

-\end{small} If a remove operation is issued on a safe state where $n$ is not $\troot$ and has no children, then $n$ is removed from the tree.
+\end{small}} If a remove operation is issued on a safe state where $n$ is not $\troot$ and has no children, then $n$ is removed from the tree.

-\paragraph{Move operation} The move operation takes two arguments: the node to be moved $n$, and the new parent $p'$.
-Its effector changes the parent of node $n$ to $p'$ as follows: \begin{small}
+\begin{description}[style=unboxed,leftmargin=0cm] \item[{Move operation}] The move operation takes two arguments: the node to be moved $n$, and the new parent $p'$.
+Its effector changes the parent of node $n$ to $p'$ as follows: {\begin{small}

-\end{small} To preserve the expected behaviour we require that the node to be moved is already present in the tree.
+\end{small}} \end{description} To preserve the expected behaviour we require that the node to be moved is already present in the tree.
 We derive the safety clauses as shown in \Cref{tab:wpcalculus}.
-Formally, the move operation can be specified as follows: \begin{small}
+Formally, the move operation can be specified as follows: {\begin{small}

-\end{small} For the move operation to be safe, $n$ is not the root, $p'$ must be in the tree, $n$ and $p'$ are different, and $p'$ is not a descendant of $n$.
+\end{small}} For the move operation to be safe, $n$ is not the root, $p'$ is in the tree, $n$ and $p'$ are different, and $p'$ is not a descendant of $n$.
 These last two conditions are needed to prevent move from creating a cycle of unreachable nodes, as we show with the following counterexample.

 Consider a tree composed of nodes \emph{a} and \emph{b}.
 Root node \emph{R} is the parent of node \emph{a}, i.e., $a \rightarrow R$ and node \emph{a} is the parent of node \emph{b}, $b \rightarrow a$, and hence \emph{R} is the ancestor of \emph{b}, $b \rightarrow^* R$.
-Moving node \emph{a} under node \emph{b} will make both \emph{a} and \emph{b} unreachable from the root, and also form a cycle.
+Moving \emph{a} under \emph{b} will make both \emph{a} and \emph{b} unreachable from the root, and also form a cycle.
 This violates the invariant by invalidating the tree structure.
 To avoid this scenario, a precondition is needed that prevents moving a node underneath itself.
 When moving node $n$ from its current parent to the new parent $p'$, $p'$ should not be a descendant of $n$, $p' \not\rightarrow^* n$.